Dayton rolls over Georgia 80-61 at Maui Invitational

 Toppin went 9 for 11 from the floor and made all five of his free throws.

-Dayton, the 2003 Maui champion, will move on to face No. 3 Michigan State or Virginia Tech.
+Dayton, the 2003 Maui champion, will move on to face Virginia Tech.

+“Before the game we talked about throwing the ball in the post and working out of there because our offense is based off that,” Toppin said.
+“And when we got the ball in the post a lot of things got opened up and I was able to get buckets off of there.”

 Georgia (4-1) struggled with turnovers early in its first trip to Maui, digging a deep hole it never had a chance of recovering from.